 Take a Look Around Our School

 Our PreK through Eighth Grade “school by the brook” has been just that since 1917 and, while the physical structure has changed quite a bit over the years, its mission has not; “…to develop, educate and prepare our family of children with an unafraid spirit to achieve their personal best in a changing world.”
-And while there is certainly no better way to see this for yourself than to visit our school, we offer you this captioned photo array to get the ball rolling.
+And while there is certainly no better way to see this for yourself than to visit our school, we offer you this video tour to get the ball rolling.
 Enjoy!

 Why Families Choose The Unquowa School

-“Our task here – whether children arrived at Prek-3 or have just joined us this year – is to help them to acquire the dispositions and habits of mind that will, YES, get them into the high school of their choice, and that will, YES, get them into the right fit for college but more importantly that will lead to their eventually being adults who are personally happy, professionally satisfied, and ethical.”
+“Our task here – whether children arrived at PreK or have just joined us this year – is to help them to acquire the dispositions and habits of mind that will, YES, get them into the high school of their choice, and that will, YES, get them into the right fit for college but more importantly that will lead to their eventually being adults who are personally happy, professionally satisfied, and ethical.”

 —Sharon Lauer, Head of School

 Born of progressive roots, our school has been at its current site since its inception in 1917.
-While our little school has added wings to its original building in 1926, 1929, 1944 and 2001, it remains a small school where teachers have been helping families to raise and educate their children for over ninety-five years.
+While our little school has added wings to its original building in 1926, 1929, 1944 and 2001, it remains a small school where teachers have been helping families to raise and educate their children for over 100 years.

 Unquowa is a school where children are known and parents are actively engaged.
 In addition to small classes, our small school community has always been a non-negotiable part of our school’s design.
 The relationship between students and their teachers is at the heart of learning at Unquowa, and we consciously limit enrollment at each grade level in order to maintain a culture where children, teachers and parents across the grades are able to know each other and feel like part of the larger learning community.